rgauss/webobjects-chef-repo/README.md

 upload to your chef server, then create nodes with the appropriate roles for deployment.

-If unfamiliar with chef check out the [quick start page](http://wiki.opscode.com/display/chef/Quick+Start) and
+If unfamiliar with chef check out the [quick start page](http://wiki.opscode.com/display/chef/Quick+Start).

 You'll need to setup a `.chef` directory with your credentials and `knife.rb` file to connect to your chef server.